J-f-Jensen/stm32-inverter/README.md

 `make get-deps`

-Now you can compile stm32-sine by typing
+Now you can compile stm32-inverter in FOC verison by typing

 `make`

 or

-`CONTROL=FOC make`
+`CONTROL=SINE make`

-to build the FOC version for synchronous motors.
+to build the SINE version for synchronous motors.

 And upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface